johnbillion/wp-crontrol/readme.txt

 === WP Crontrol ===
-Contributors: scompt, johnbillion
+Contributors: johnbillion, scompt
-Tags: admin, cron, plugin, control, wp-cron, crontrol, wp-cli Requires at least: 3.0
+Tags: admin, cron, plugin, control, wp-cron, crontrol Requires at least: 4.0
-Tested up to: 3.9
+Tested up to: 4.3
-Stable tag: 1.2.3
+Stable tag: 1.3

 WP Crontrol lets you view and control what's happening in the WP-Cron system.

 == Description ==

 WP Crontrol lets you view and control what's happening in the WP-Cron system.
-From the admin screen you can:
+From the admin screens you can:

- * View all cron events along with their arguments, recurrence and when they are next due.
+ * View all cron events along with their arguments, recurrence, and when they are next due.
  * Edit, delete, and immediately run any cron events.
  * Add new cron events.
+ * Add, edit, and remove custom cron schedules.

 The admin screen will show you a warning message if your cron system doesn't appear to be working (for example if your server can't connect to itself to fire scheduled cron events).

-From the settings screen you can also add, edit and remove cron schedules.

-WP Crontrol includes commands for [WP-CLI](http://wp-cli.org/).
-See the FAQ or type `wp help crontrol` for more details.
+= Usage =

+1. Go to the Tools -> Cron Events menu to manage cron events.
+2. Go to the Settings -> Cron Schedules menu to manage cron schedules.

 == Installation ==